 Equity vs Equality

 For Example, let’s say you have a group of students of different heights who need to see over a fence to watch a parade.
-Treating everyone equally would mean giving everyone the same-sized box to stand on.
-But, since everyone is of different heights, some students would still not be able to see over the fence.
-Treating everyone equitably would mean giving taller students a shorter box and shorter students a taller box, so everyone can see over the fence.
+To ensure everyone can see over a fence to watch a parade, treating everyone equally by giving everyone the same-sized box wouldn’t work since people are of different heights.
+Treating everyone equitably would mean giving taller students a shorter box and shorter students a taller box.

 WHERE IS EQUITY USED?